op-developer/Identity-Service-Broker-API/README.md

 The identity token is a JWT token that contains identity attributes about the user, for example name, date of birth or personal identity code.
 The token is signed by OP's RSA key.
 The signed token is embedded and encrypted into an JWE token using the service provider's public key.

 To obtain the user attributes from the identity token you need to first decrypt the JWE token (`id_token`) received from the '/oauth/token' API.
 Decryption is done using the Service Provider private RSA key.
 The decrypted JWS token is signed using OP's RSA certificate to prevent tampering.
-Service Provider needs to verify that the signature is valid using the JWT library of your choice.
+Service Provider needs to verify that the signature is valid using the JWT library of your choice and the OP's public RSA key.
 The payload of the JWS token embedded in the JWE token contains user information.

 The information received depends on the scope of identification request and on what attributes are available.
 Do note that not all sources of information have given name and family name available as separate attributes.
 The following attributes may be available currently: